Connections

 We are delighted to share our most recent issue, Vol. 11, Fall 2023, available online.
 Please, follow the FLANC link below.

-We also invite you to submit articles for the next issue to be published in Fall 2024.
-Though the journal accepts submissions year-round, those interested in submitting articles, reviews, and books to review for this fall should send their manuscripts by June 1st, 2025 to connections@flanc.pw Please, see details in the call for papers attached.
-Research articles undergo a double-blind review.
+We also invite you to submit articles for the next issue to be published in Fall 2025.
+Though the journal accepts submissions year-round, those interested in submitting articles, reviews, and books for this fall should send them to connections@flanc.pw following the guidelines:

 Please, circulate this call for papers among world language professionals!